ros2/rmw_fastrtps/README.md

 ## Example

-The following example configures Fast-RTPS to publish synchronously, and to have a pre-allocated history that can be expanded whenever it gets filled.
+The following example configures Fast-RTPS to have a pre-allocated history that can be expanded whenever it gets filled.

 1. Create a Fast-RTPS XML file with: